Shaivism: Smarta Tradition

-Shiva is a part of the Smarta Tradition, sometimes referred to as Smartism, another tradition of Hinduism.
-The Smarta Hindus are associated with the Advaita Vedanta theology, and their practices include an interim step that incorporates simultaneous reverence for five deities, which includes Shiva along with Vishnu, Surya, Devi and Ganesha.
-This is called the Panchayatana puja.
+Shiva is a part of the Smarta Tradition, sometimes referred to as Smartism, which is a tradition within Hinduism.
+The Smartas are associated with the Advaita Vedanta theology, and their practices include the Panchayatana puja, a ritual that incorporates simultaneous reverence for five deities: Shiva, Vishnu, Surya, Devi and Ganesha.
 The Smartas thus accept the primary deity of Shaivism as a means to their spiritual goals.